mantidproject/mantid/docs/source/interfaces/utility/QE Coverage.rst

 The plot range is from Emin to Ei for direct, and from -Ef to Emax for indirect geometry spectrometers, and Emin and Emax may be inputted in the appropriate text box.
-If this box is left empty, Emin=-Ei/2 (Emax=Ef) is set automatically for direct (indirect) geometry.
+If the input for Emin is invalid or bigger than min(Ei), then Emin is automatically set to Emin = -max(Ei)/2 for direct (indirect) geometry.

 You can choose to create a 1D Mantid workspace for latter plotting using the "Create Workspace" check box.